Getting Started

 -h, --help display help for command

-Run yarn export to export the documentation as a PDF file.
-Note that if you used -b, -p options to build, the same options are also required during export.
+Run yarn export to export the documentation as PDF files.
+Note that if you used -b or -p parameters during build, you need to use the same -b and -p parameters during export.

-The export functionality relies on playwright.
-In the pipeline, please use build-harbor.alauda.cn/frontend/playwright-runner:doom as the base image for dependency installation and documentation building.
-You can set the following environment variable locally to speed up downloads:
+The export feature depends on playwright.
+For CI pipelines, please use build-harbor.alauda.cn/frontend/playwright-runner:doom as the base image for dependency installation and documentation building.
+Locally, you can set the following environment variable to speed up downloads:

 PLAYWRIGHT_DOWNLOAD_HOST="https://cdn.npmmirror.com/binaries/playwright"